Skip to content

 Adding Settings

-1. Instances that are made from Customer ISOs or Templates will not have some specific default Settings that are required on all OpenCloud Instances for optimal performance.
+1. Instances that are made from ISOs or Templates will not have some specific default Settings that are required on all OpenCloud Instances for optimal performance.
 These Settings can only be applied when the Instance is stopped.

 1. video.hardware = virtio